Ackman says he supports ADP but puts management on notice

 Ackman, whose hedge fund Pershing Square Holdings last month reported cutting its holding in ADP to a 7.2 percent economic stake, praised the company for planning an analyst day in June and said he and other shareholders are looking forward to hearing how executives navigate a changed economic environment.
 ADP will benefit from recent tax cuts, and rising interest rates should help lift guidance, Ackman said at 13D Monitor's 2018 Active-Passive Investor Summit.

-"We are rooting for the company," Ackman said, adding, "If we are disappointed we will say, We look forward to seeing you at the next annual meeting."
+"We are rooting for the company," Ackman said, adding, other major ADP shareholders have told him "If we are disappointed we will say, We look forward to seeing you (Pershing Square) at the next annual meeting."

 Ackman, who runs the $8 billion Pershing Square Capital Management, has had a tense relationship with ADP's chief executive officer, Carlos Rodriguez, who said that shareholders delivered an "ass-whipping" to the investor when he lost the proxy contest last November.

-Note: (This version of the story corrects to clarify quote)